aurelien-naldi/notebooks/content/models/2020-mammal-tcell-checkpoint-inhibitors/index.md

 The model verification approach greatly eased the delineation of logical rules complying with predefined dynamical specifications, while the use of the value propagation technique provided interesting insights into the differential potential of CTLA4 and PD-1 immunotherapies.

-All our analyses have been implemented into two python notebooks, enabling their reproduction or extension with the most recent version of the CoLoMoTo Docker image (http://www.colomoto.org/notebook).